The Lure of Living on a Golf Course

 While all of that may not appeal to everyone, having a tight-knit community that revolves around the beautiful surroundings of a golf course and its related dining areas, tennis courts, and so forth, is a great asset to a neighborhood.
 For those raising a family, there are sure to be resources that appeal to everyone in the family and while there may be a premium on the lot and amenities, that can often be paid for tenfold through the enjoyment gained through having a golf course as the centerpiece of a neighborhood.

 Preservation Of Value

-The reason homes that back up on to golf courses are so like vacation properties is their steady climb upwards in value.
-Just as homes that sit on the beach are seemingly constantly in demand, so too are homes that back up on to golf courses as far more people share the dream of living on a golf course than there are homes to satisfy that need.
+The reason homes that back up onto golf courses are so like vacation properties are their steady climb upward in value.
+Just as homes that sit on the beach are seemingly constantly in demand, so too are homes that back up onto golf courses as far more people share the dream of living on a golf course than there are homes to satisfy that need.
 If you have to sell living on a golf course to a non-believer in your family or group of financial advisers, the sustained value of golf course area homes is a great place to start.